Samsung Galaxy S22: S Pen

 The S22 Ultra is the first S series phone to include a built-in S Pen, a hallmark feature of the Galaxy Note series.
 The S Pen has latency at 2.8 ms, reduced from 26 ms on the Note 20 and 9 ms on the Note 20 Ultra and S21 Ultra (although the S21 Ultra had S Pen functionality, it was not included with the phone), and marked the introduction of an 'AI-based co-ordination prediction system'.
 The S Pen also supports Air gestures and the Air Action system.

 Software

-The S22 phones were released with Android 12 (One UI 4.1) with Samsung's One UI software.
+The S22 phones were released with Android 12 (and One UI 4.1).
 Samsung Knox is included for enhanced device security, and a separate version exists for enterprise use.
-Samsung has promised 4 Android OS upgrades (with Android 16 being the last major OS upgrade) and 5 years of security updates (support ending within 2027).
+Samsung has promised four Android OS upgrades and 5 years of security updates (support ending within 2027).

-On October 28, 2022, Samsung began rolling out One UI 5.0 (based on Android 13) to the Galaxy S22 devices.
-In August 2024, the Galaxy S22 received the One UI 6.1.1 update based on Android 14, which also comes with the Galaxy Z6 series.
-This and other versions of One UI newer than 6.0 contain new AI-based features that are exclusive to this and later generations of the Galaxy S series.

-In May 2025, the official One UI 7 update based on Android 15 was released for the Galaxy S22 family.

-On October 6, 2025, Samsung began rolling out the One UI 8 upgrade with Android 16, which marked the final major operating system upgrade for the series.